 This fall, before Jean posted her finalized recipe, I started thinking about sourdough again.
 I wanted to know more.
 I vaguely understood the process from talking with Jean (we also made a video about making her sourdough, will post info on that soon!).
 But, I’m one of those people who don’t really learn something until I do it.
 Then, I ran across an old post by Michael Ruhlman about sourdough starter.
 In the post he discusses a method of harvesting wild yeast that was developed by a woman named Carri Thurman of Two Sisters Bakery in Homer, Alaska.
 She uses a leaf of red cabbage mixed with her flour and water.
 You know how red cabbage has a bit of a white film on the leaves?
 That is yeast.
 And, so you can use red cabbage to kick-start the yeast harvesting process.
 And you know what?
 It works well and is extremely easy.

-So, I followed the directions–I mixed 1 C (5 oz) of flour (I started with a fairly high protein, gluten-free flour–sorghum–instead of a mix like Jean uses) and 1 C (8 oz) of water.
+So, I followed the directions–I mixed 1 cup (5 oz) of whole grain gluten-free flour (I started with a fairly high protein, gluten-free flour–sorghum.
+But you can use brown rice or quinoa or another whole grain flour) and 1 cup (8 oz) of water.
 I placed the flour and water into a large glass container with 2 leaves of organic red cabbage.
 I mixed these up with a whisk, covered the container with a piece of parchment paper poked all over with holes so the starter could breathe (you can also use something like cheesecloth or just leave it open if you don’t have fruit flies around).
 And I let it sit on the counter.
-I fed it about every 12 hours (morning and night) with another 1 C of flour and 1 C of water.
+I fed it about every 12 hours (morning and night) with another 1 cup of flour and 1 cup of water.
 In between feedings, I stirred the mixture every so often.
 And you know what?
 The mixture started bubbling after 2 days–right on schedule.
 My starter had begun!

 At first it smelled a bit sour, but not that strong.
-I’ve found that the more it ages, the more sour the starter becomes.
+And then it got very sour.
+But, then it eventually mellowed out and started to smell like whey.
+It had a light, pleasant tang.
 Of course, after all of my past experiences, I worried that the starter would go bad.
 I did some research and found out that if you stir it often, at least every 12 hours, the yeast and the lactic acid bacteria will be happy and work together and make sure nothing else grows in it.
 It turns out that the lactic acid bacteria create an antibiotic called cycloheximide that kills the unwanted organisms that might grow in your starter, but it doesn’t kill the yeast.
 So, if the lactic acid bacteria is happy and being fed and stirred well, it will keep your starter free of bad things like mold.

 Over the past month, I’ve been cultivating my starter and experimenting with baking with it.
 For most of the time, I’ve kept it on the kitchen counter (the ambient temperature of my kitchen has been 60-75 degrees), and have fed it with 1 C of flour and 1 C of water every 12-ish hours.
 I’ve been experimenting with flours with which to feed it.
 I’ve fed it alternately with sorghum, brown rice, amaranth, and garbanzo bean flour.
 So far, the yeast have done well with each of these flours and have happily bubbled away.
 If I don’t have time to feed it after 12 hours, I stick it in the fridge to go dormant for awhile.
 I’ve kept it in the fridge over the course of about 5 days without adding more flour and water–and it’s been fine.
 I do try to mix it every day or so to mix in the alcohol that settles on the top.